Janet Levinger, President

 Hope Teague-Bowling, Vice President

-Hope Teague-Bowling is a National Board Certified Teacher at Clover Park High School in Lakewood, WA.
-She teaches humanities while advocating for education reform by participating as a member of Teachers United.
+Hope Teague-Bowling is a National Board Certified Teacher at Lincoln Center and Lincoln High School in Tacoma, WA.
+She teaches English while advocating for education reform by participating as a member of Teachers United.
 She volunteered as coordinator for the Northwest Teachers of Social Justice Conference for three years.
 Tired of encountering small thinking around educational dilemmas, Hope wanted to join a dynamic organization that was grounded in social justice, focused on systemic issues, and worked for change from a variety of angles.
 Hope was drawn to LEV because of its sound education philosophy, the diversity of its members, and the emphasis on financial follow-through to support authentic change that puts students before adults.

 Sarah Reyneveld, Secretary